plone/documentation/develop/plone/serving/http_request_and_response.rst

 root for a TTW Python script and if such exist it asks it to provide a HTTP redirect.

-This behavior allows you to write site-wide redirects easily
+This behavior allows you to write site-wide redirects

 * In Python (thank god no Apache regular expressions)

 * Redirects can access Plone content items

-* You can easily have some redirects migrated from the old (non-Plone) sites
+* You can have some redirects migrated from the old (non-Plone) sites

 Add the event subscriber to ``configure.zcml``: